bassambarazi/book-test/about/unsyllabus_bits/main_nav.md

 :link-type: ref
 :class-header: sd-bg-dark sd-text-white

-Course Schedule 🗓
+Lab Schedule 🗓
 ^^^

-A table of course topics and a week-by-week plan of what we intend to cover.
+A table of lab topics and a week-by-week plan of what we intend to cover.

 :::